 Don’t talk past the sell

 After you close a deal, you need to learn to stop talking.
-I’ve seen people lose deals countless number of times because they keep talking after the potential customer is ready to become a customer.
+We’ve seen people lose deals countless number of times because they keep talking after the potential customer is ready to become a customer.
 They do this by saying something stupid, which makes that person think twice.

 Learn to keep your mouth shut after someone tells you he or she wants to be a customer.
 If you can’t, this is the best time to chit-chat about random subjects that aren’t related to politics or religion.

 You don’t have to be a good sales person to close a deal.
-You just have to avoid the mistakes I talked about above.
+You just have to avoid the mistakes we talked about above.
 If you can do that, you’ll start closing more deals and make more money.